For New Zealand’s latest advice in relation to COVID-19 for New Zealanders travelling or living overseas, please see the SafeTravel website.

-New Zealand has strong political ties with Japan, common views and a shared interest in the stability, growth and development of the Asia Pacific region.
+New Zealand has strong political ties with Japan, common values and a shared interest in stability, growth and development in our region and globally.
 We have substantial trade, economic, tourism and people-to-people links.
-New Zealand and Japan links date back over 100 years, and our two countires celebrated 60 years of diplomatic relations in 2012.
+The New Zealand-Japan relationship dates back over 100 years, and our two countries celebrated 60 years of diplomatic relations in 2012.

 Our Prime Minister’s Fellowship Programme for Japanese Diet members (politicians) complements exchanges between the New Zealand and Japanese parliaments.
 Both parliaments have Japan/New Zealand Parliamentary Friendship Groups.
 The Japan New Zealand Business Council (JNZBC) and the Japan New Zealand Partnership Forum help to progress business relationships between our two countries.